aaaaaa123456789/libplum/docs/macros.md

   If this macro is defined, the user **must** provide their own `typedef` definitions for the `uint8_t`, `uint16_t`, `uint32_t` and `uint64_t` types _before_ including the library header; otherwise, compilation will fail.
 - `PLUM_NO_VLA`: disables the use of [VLA-based macros](#pixel-array-macros) and sets `PLUM_VLA_SUPPORT` to zero.
-  This can be used to avoid compilation errors if the compiler doesn't support VLAs, but it also doesn't use the standard macros that indicate that.
+  This can be used to avoid compilation errors if the compiler doesn't support VLAs, but also doesn't use the standard macros that indicate that.
-- `PLUM_NO_ANON_MEMBERS`: disables anonymous unions in the [`plum_image`] struct and sets `PLUM_ANON_MEMBERS` to zero.
+- `PLUM_NO_ANON_MEMBERS`: disables anonymous unions in the [`plum_image`][image] struct and sets `PLUM_ANON_MEMBERS`
+  to zero.
   This can be used if the compiler doesn't support this feature, even in C11+ or C++ mode.

 Note that the library will internally use some additional feature-test macros to function properly; all of these